harrislab-brown/MermaidCereal/README.md

 N-body magnetocapillary code and simulation data

 ## Introduction
-This code complements the article "Mermaid Cereal: Interactions and Pattern Formation in a Macroscopic Magnetocapillary SALR System" at https://arxiv.org/abs/2403.01097.
+This code complements the article "Interactions and pattern formation in a macroscopic magnetocapillary SALR system of mermaid cereal" at (https://www.nature.com/articles/s41467-024-49754-4).
 This code is used to simulate magnetocapillary interactions in both confined and periodic geometries.
 For the code provided, a collection of $n$ disks are evolved through time which are able to interact with one another via capillary and magnetic effects.

 Sample final configurations for various packing fractions are available as '.mat' files to highlight the pattern formation which occurs due to the interaction potential having competing attractive (capillary) and repulsive (magnetic) effects.
 To visualize these provided final configurations, without generating them via the scripts below, you can simply run either $\mathtt{endconfigplotsconfine}$ or $\mathtt{endconfigplotssquare}$ in a folder containing the '.mat' files for confined and periodic domains respectively.